FAQ

 It depends!
 We are currently working on our benchtop flow battery kit for R&D and educational use, which will be able to test a variety of electrolytes, each with different performances.
 When that kit is complete this data will be front and center.

 After development of the kit, FBRC will begin work on a larger cell format that will form part of an actual flow battery stack, to target power/energy demands that would be relevant for use in residential energy storage.
+See the following question for our timeline.

 What about iron-based chemistries?